GatorSethBarber/PythonCPPExample/readme.md

 The code in these modules illustrate how to build C++ so that it can be called with functions using two methods: `ctypes` and swig.
 Both make use of g++ and mingw32-make and currently require that the PATH is properly configured using mingw or whatever folders contain the tools and files necessary for C++.

+Note on operating system: Tested on Windows and Ubuntu

+## Setting up for local python version
-Note on python version: Python version 3.8, (according to 2nd source in hack), removed the current working directory and the path from the search for DLLs.
-This causes the code to naturally break for newer versions, as the C++ standard library DLL is not included.
-Thus, it needs to be added in.
-Following advice in https://stackoverflow.com/questions/69885600/swig-doesnt-work-on-windows-with-mingw-w64-when-binding-c-and-python-dll-loa, have added the bin folder for mingw to the include path, which includes the DLL libstdc++-6.dll on my machine.

-Note: Two other DLLs are also built into the DLLs created by the Makefiles.
+Python version 3.8, (according to 2nd source in hack), removed the current working directory and the path from the search for DLLs for security reasons.
+This causes the code to naturally break for newer versions of python on Windows, as the C++ standard library DLL is not included.
+Thus, if using Windows, it needs to be added in.
+Following advice in https://stackoverflow.com/questions/69885600/swig-doesnt-work-on-windows-with-mingw-w64-when-binding-c-and-python-dll-loa, I have added the bin folder for mingw to the include path where necessary, which includes the DLL libstdc++-6.dll on my machine.
+Two other DLLs are also built into the DLLs created by the Makefiles.
 However, these are standard Windows dlls.

-Additionally, note that the above functionality was taken out for security reasons.
+The actual versions of Python used were 3.11 for Windows and 3.10 for Ubuntu Linux (apparently, the current default).
+To change these, replace the appropriate directory and specifications in the make and cmake files that need to be ran.
+This editing usually boils down to just changing the numbers to agree with the version.
+For example, if running (64-bit) Python 3.9 on Windows, just change occurrences of python311 to python39 and 3.11 to 3.9.

+## Note on outermost CMakeLists.txt
 Note: The CMakeLists.txt fild in the main folder is for pybinds11.
 It was placed there so it could access the extern folder.
 For information on running, see the appropriate section below.
 It was mainly copied from https://www.youtube.com/watch?v=_5T70cAXDJ0.

 ## `ctypes`

 This utilizes the standard Python module `ctypes`.
-To build and illustrate the program, navigate to the ctypes folder and run
+To build and illustrate the program, navigate to the ctypes folder and run:

 ```
-mingw32-make
+mingw32-make                 // on Windows
+make -f Makefile-linux.mk    // on Linux
 ```

-Currently, some of the functionality of the included C++ code is broken.

 ### Advantages